vrgarlapati/Garlapati_AIT580/docs/_posts/2022-05-08-anaysis-using-count-function.markdown

 img: 34.jpg
 tags: [Data]
 ---
-5. Which three companies are facing a more significant number of complaints and try to show them with graphical representation using bars in the month of March 2022?
+5.Which three companies are facing a more significant number of complaints and try to show them with graphical representation using bars in the month of March 2022?

 Code: